-All staff are familiar with the types and signs of abuse, they are aware that abuse, neglect, and safeguarding issues are rarely standalone events that can be covered by one definition or label.
+All staff are familiar with the types and indicators of abuse.
+They are aware that abuse, neglect, and safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases, multiple issues will overlap with one another.

 All will understand that children can be at risk of harm inside and outside of home and online.
-They will exercise professional curiosity and know what to look for, to identify abuse and neglect early.
+They will exercise professional curiosity and know what to look for to identify abuse and neglect early.

-All staff are expected to always be vigilant and recognise signs for the 4 categories of abuse:
+All staff are expected to always be vigilant and recognise indicators for the categories of abuse and neglect:

-Physical abuse: a form of abuse, which may involve hitting, shaking, throwing, poisoning, burning, or scalding, drowning, suffocating or otherwise causing physical harm to a child.
+Physical abuse: a form of abuse which may involve hitting, shaking, throwing, poisoning, burning, or scalding, drowning, suffocating or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.